somas1986/DataScience_Portfolio/AirlineSafteyAnalysis/README.md

 ### Dependencies

+* Tableau Desktop
-* Jupyter Notebook
+* Microsoft Powerpoint

 ### Installing

-* Please install Anaconda to use Jupyer Notebook
+* Please install Tableau Desktop to run the twbx file to see the visualization done using Tableau for the Infographic

 ### Executing program